input-output-hk/partner-chains-smart-contracts/README.md

 * the Sidechain node operator
 * the end-user wishing to transfer assets between the mainchain and the sidechain

-## Getting started

-See our [user manual](./offchain/README.md) for the list of available commands that you can use to interact with Cardano.

 ## CONTRIBUTING

 See [CONTRIBUTING](./CONTRIBUTING.md) for guidelines on contributing code and documentation.